Guide to moving business premises

-Many energy suppliers have a dedicated team to help businesses when they decide to relocate.
-They will usually have specific pages depending on whether you’re moving out of your business premises or moving in, and will also provide contact details for their moving experts who can ensure the transfer goes smoothly.
+Many energy suppliers have a dedicated team to help businesses when they decide to relocate who can help ensure the transfer goes smoothly.

-When moving premises, business owners are in the rare position to end their current business energy contract early.
-It’s always recommended that you take this opportunity to run a business energy comparison to see if you can secure a better deal.
-However, some business owners decide to stick with their current supplier when moving premises because certain suppliers can set your new premise’s supply to go live on the date that you move in – minimising the impact that the move has on your business, so sticking can be convenient.
+When moving premises, you’re in the rare position to end your current business energy contract early and run a business energy comparison to see if you can secure a better deal.
+However, sometimes, your existing supplier can set your new premises’ supply to go live on the date that you move in – minimising the impact on your business, so sticking can be convenient.

-If you are choosing to cancel your contract rather than transferring it to your new location, it’s advisable that you do not immediately cancel your direct debit as there may still be a final bill – or you may be eligible for a refund if you’ve overpaid on previous bills.
-If you made payment in any other way, any refund you are entitled to will be provided by cheque.
+If you’re choosing to cancel your contract rather than transferring it to your new location, you may want to leave any existing direct debits in place, as there may still be a final bill – or you may be eligible for a refund if you’ve overpaid on previous bills.
+If you made payment in any other way, any refund you’re entitled to will be paid by cheque.

 - Your account number(s)

-- Your final meter readings, and the date on which they were taken – so your final bill is accurate
+- Your final meter readings, and the date on which they were taken (for your final bill)

 - The date your lease or ownership of your old location finishes – so your supplier knows when to stop billing you for energy used at that address

-- They may also ask you to provide the name of the new owner or business at your old location, if you have this information – they can use this information to help the new occupant set up their energy supply.
-If you do not have this information, your supplier may ask you to provide contact details for the landlord or managing agent responsible for your old location to help them obtain this information.
+- In some cases, the name of the new owner or business at your old location - they can use this information to help the new occupant set up their energy supply.
+If you do not have this information, your supplier may ask you to provide contact details for the landlord or managing agent responsible for your old location.

 - The address and postcode of your new premises.
 If you’d rather your supplier sent your bill to your home address, let them know.

-If you would like to continue using your current supplier at your new address, let your supplier know.
-You may need to provide your contact details, the address of your new premises and the date your lease or ownership of your new premises starts.
+If you would like to continue using your current supplier at your new address, let them know.
+You may need to provide the address of your new premises and the date your lease or ownership starts.
 Your supplier can use your details to find out if they already manage the energy supply at your new location.

 If this is found to be the case:

-- Your supplier will ask you whether you would like them to supply both gas and electricity, so they know which products to charge you for.
+- Your supplier will ask you whether you would like them to supply both gas and electricity

 - Your supplier can also tell you whether your current pricing arrangements can be carried over to your new location – this depends on the location and the type of meter installed there.

-- You will be asked to provide a meter reading on the date you move in.
-This is called an open meter reading, and is the first meter reading taken when you start an energy contract.
-This is used to ensure you are given an accurate quotation, which is not possible when working with an estimate.
+- You will be asked to provide an open meter reading - the first reading taken when you start an energy contract to ensure you are given an accurate quotation (not possible when working with an estimate)

 - You may also be asked to provide a forwarding address for the previous owner or business at your new location, if you have this information.

-If your supplier does not already manage the energy supply at your new location, they will probably be interested in providing you a quote for a new contract:
+If your supplier does not already manage the energy supply at your new location, they’ll want to provide you a quote for a new contract: